Hawai‘i Coral Restoration Nursery

 • Higher rates of reproduction

-• Higher chance they will be able to withstand stress events, such as increasing water temperatures or predation
+• Higher chance of withstanding stressful events, such as increasing water temperatures or predation

-Collecting corals from harbors doesn’t come without risks; due to the polluted nature of harbors along with the frequent boat traffic, collecting corals from these areas increases the chances that these corals may contain heavy metals deep within their skeletons, harbor-associated diseases, or aquatic invasive species (AIS).
+Collecting corals from harbors doesn’t come without risks.
+Due to the polluted nature of harbors, these corals may have a higher chance of containing heavy metals deep within their skeletons, harbor-associated diseases, or aquatic invasive species (AIS).
 To mitigate these risks, the HCRN follows strict quarantine and health assessment procedures for all corals entering and exiting the nursery.

 Coral colonies collected for module production must meet the following requirements: